 - DT.I.1 NAWG supports the appointment of an agricultural producer as a CFTC commissioner.
-(Renewed March 2017) - DT.I.2 NAWG supports continued efforts to educate producers about wheat futures, options,and other pricing alternatives (Renewed March 2017) - DT.I.3 NAWG supports improved settlement methods on wheat futures contracts that allow for better convergence of cash and futures markets.
+(Renewed March 2017) - DT.I.2 NAWG supports continued efforts to educate producers about wheat futures, options, and other pricing alternatives.
+(Renewed March 2017) - DT.I.3 NAWG supports improved settlement methods on wheat futures contracts that allow for better convergence of cash and futures markets.
 (Renewed February 2018)

-$Section \ J$ - $General \ Domestic \ Policy$
+Section J - General Domestic Policy

-DT.J.1 NAWG supports the continuation of USDA as a cabinet-level department and believes it should be the lead agency in all federal programs, policies, or regulations affecting farmers.
-(Renewed February 2018)

-- DT.J.2 NAWG believes that USDA should not include income from off-farm sources when reporting farm income.
+- DT.J.1 NAWG supports the continuation of USDA as a cabinet-level department and believes it should be the lead agency in all federal programs, policies, or regulations affecting farmers.
+(Renewed February 2018) - DT.J.2 NAWG believes that USDA should not include income from off-farm sources when reporting farm income.
+(Renewed March 2017) - DT.J.3 NAWG supports greater empowerment of FSA and NRCS state and county committees to adapt national programs to local needs.
 (Renewed March 2017)

-- DT.J.3 NAWG supports greater empowerment of FSA and NRCS state and county committees to adapt national programs to local needs.
-(Renewed March 2017)

-- DT.J.4 NAWG supports the present system of electing farmers to FSA County committees rather than appointed committees.
-(Renewed March 2017)

-- DT.J.5 NAWG supports input from stakeholders (farmers, ranchers, county, and state committee members) before changes are considered in the USDA-FSA system to better manage services to farmers and ranchers.
-(Renewed February 2018)

-- DT.J.6 NAWG encourages FSA to adequately staff FSA offices to levels that meet the needs of producers.
-(Renewed February 2018)

-- DT.J.7 NAWG supports the timely appointment of all USDA committees.
-(Renewed February 2018)

-- DT.J.8 NAWG supports the full use of all antiterrorism laws against those who commit acts of terrorism against the food production system or against research into food production.
-(Renewed February 2018)

-- DT.J.9 NAWG supports the work of USDA

-Rural Development and/or other agencies

-to improve the quality of life and increase

-economic opportunity in rural America.

-NAWG also encourages the long-term

-funding of the grant, loan, and loan

-guarantee programs administered by

-USDA Rural Development and/or other

-agencies.
-(Renewed March 2017)
+- DT.J.4 NAWG supports the present system of electing farmers to FSA county committees rather than appointed committees.
+(Renewed March 2017) - DT.J.5 NAWG supports input from stakeholders (farmers, ranchers, county, and state committee members) before changes are considered in the USDA-FSA system to better manage services to farmers and ranchers.
+(Renewed February 2018) - DT.J.6 NAWG encourages FSA to adequately staff FSA offices to levels that meet the needs of producers.
+(Renewed February 2018) - DT.J.7 NAWG supports the timely appointment of all USDA committees.
+(Renewed February 2018) - DT.J.8 NAWG supports the full use of all antiterrorism laws against those who commit acts of terrorism against the food production system or against research into food production.
+(Renewed February 2018) - DT.J.9 NAWG supports the work of USDA Rural Development and/or other agencies to improve the quality of life and increase economic opportunity in rural America.
+NAWG also encourages the long-term funding of the grant, loan, and loan guarantee programs administered by USDA Rural Development and/or other agencies.
+(Renewed March 2017) - DT.J.10 NAWG encourages the buildout of broadband internet infrastructure in rural America.
+(February 2019, Idaho) - DT.J.11 NAWG opposes mandated climate change policy, such as the "Green New Deal," that would suggest or propose to change farm size, farming practices, or current equipment.
+Additionally, we oppose regulation of agriculture for social engineering.
+(February 2019, Idaho)